chburkhardt/SIQRD_spatial/README.md

 is structured in a spatial, a local and a particle swarm optimization (PSO) part

 NOTE:
-vtkwrite.m is based on Chaoyuan Yeh, 2016  %  Version 2.3 and modified
+vtkwrite.m is based on Chaoyuan Yeh, 2016  %  Version 2.3 and
 ode23d_fixed.m is based on the corresponding ode23d.m file from the OdePkg package of GNU Octave and modified